IS-Instruments/minispec_py/README.md

 ## To sum up:

 The `example.py` script in this repository wraps all of these things together and adds some plotting code so you can see what your spectrometer captured.
+Note that this script also requires matplotlib, which can be installed separately, or if installing the minispec package via the wheel you can add the `[plot]` optional argument to automatically add matplotlib.

 ## What next?